-Whats is there to do on Koh Tao?
+Best Things to do on Koh Tao

-Try Diving
+Try Scuba Diving

 You can read more about dive courses, dive centres, dive sites and marine life in our diving section.